Timber Decking Cost

 Cost of Timber Decking Materials

-If you’re contemplating laying timber decking DIY, then you may need to know the cost of timber decking only, without any labour fees or installation charges.
+If you’re contemplating building your own decking area by laying timber decking as a DIY project, then you may only need to know the cost of timber decking materials.
+The following is supply cost only, without any labour fees or installation charges.

 Type of timber Supply cost